Windows ends support for older operating systems

-This document explains what to expect when Microsoft ends support for Windows 7.
+This document explains what to expect when Microsoft ends support for Windows 7 and Windows 8.1.

-Visit the links below for more information and additional resources from Microsoft regarding the end of Windows 7 support, and continue to the next section when you're ready to upgrade.
+Visit the links below for more information and additional resources from Microsoft regarding the end of Windows 7 and Windows 8.1 support.
+Then, continue to the next section for more information on upgrading.

 Our technicians are unable to assist with the Windows upgrade process.
 If you need assistance, contact a local technician or visit Microsoft's support page for additional help.
 If you need assistance with transitioning your a la mode software after upgrading your Windows Operating System, please call us at 1‑800‑252‑6633.

 Whether you're installing a modern version of Windows on your existing computer or moving to a new PC, simply use our Move TOTAL Utility to back up and transfer your data quickly and easily from the old version of Windows to the new one.
-The only difference is if you're installing a new version of Windows on the same computer, you'll treat the old version of Windows (Windows 7) as the "Old PC" and then once you've installed the new version of Windows (Windows 8.1 or 10) you'll treat it as the "New PC".
+The only difference is if you're installing a new version of Windows on the same computer, you'll treat the old version of Windows (Windows 7 or 8.1) as the "Old PC" and then once you've installed the new version of Windows (Windows 10 or 11) you'll treat it as the "New PC".